Percentage of construction completed

 Frequently asked questions

 A 56km network of safe cycling routes providing a direct, healthy and active commute to school, shops, work and recreation.

 Stage 1: $12.81M ($11.35 NSW Government + $1.45M Council)

 Stage 2: $3.92M ($3.8M NSW Government + $130K Council)

 What is the schedule and time frame for the works?

-The tentative schedule for the construction of cycle paths is:
+The planned schedule for the construction of cycle paths is: